silverstripe/silverstripe-framework/docs/en/reference/grid-field.md

 A GridFieldComponent sets and gets data from the GridState.

+Data within this object can be nested, allowing for organisation of information in a logical fashion.
+Additionally, default values can be specified for any data field by invoking that field as a method, passing the default value as the first parameter.
+If no default is specified then a nested `GridState_Data` is returned, which may be chained to subsequently nest data values.

+Example:

+	:::php

+	public function getManipulatedData(GridField $gridField, SS_List $dataList) {
+		// Accesses the GridState, returns a nested GridState_Data, and retrieve a single field with a default of null
+		$objectID = $gridField->State->MyComponent->RecordID(null);
+		if($objectID) $dataList = $dataList->filter('ParentID', $objectID);
+		return $dataList;
+	}

 ## Permissions

 Since GridField is mostly used in the CMS, the controller managing a GridField instance